Tomás Palacios (footballer): Inter Milan

 On 30 August 2024, Palacios completed his move to Inter Milan for a reported fee of €6.5 million plus €4.5 million of bonuses to be equally shared between Talleres and Independiente Rivadavia, signing a five-year contract with the Serie A side.
 He made his debut for the club on 30 October, coming on as an 81st-minute substitute for Stefan de Vrij in a 3–0 league win against Empoli.

 Loan to Monza

 On 29 January 2025, Palacios joined Monza on loan until the end of the 2024–25 Serie A season.
 He featured in eight matches for the side (all defeats), being unable to avoid team relegation.

+Loan to Estudiantes

+On 27 January 2026, Palacios moved to Estudiantes on a year-long loan.

 International career

-Palacios is an Argentina youth international, with five caps with the under-20 squad.
+Palacios was an Argentina youth international, with five caps with the under-20 squad.

+On 18 March 2026, Palacios received his first senior national team call-up.